Caregiver (film)

-Caregiver is a 2008 Filipino drama film.
-The film stars Sharon Cuneta portraying the role of Sarah, a mother who left her son in the Philippines and also a teacher who relinquished her profession in lieu of care giving in London, in hopes of augmenting her salary.
-Chito S. Roño directed the film and Chris Martinez wrote its screenplay.
+Caregiver is a 2008 Filipino drama film directed by Chito S. Roño from a story and screenplay written by Chris Martinez, with Roño and Jewel C. Castro as co-writers of the former.
+The film stars Sharon Cuneta, portraying the role of Sarah, a mother who left her son in the Philippines and also a teacher who relinquished her profession in lieu of care giving in London, in hopes of augmenting her salary.

 Plot summary

-Sarah Gonzales, a grade school teacher of English, joins the 150,000 OFWs working in the United Kingdom to support her husband, Teddy Gonzales, in making a better living for their family.
-More than just a chronicle of the Filipino experience working as nurses and caregivers in the U.K., this story also charts Sarah's journey of self-discovery from a submissive wife who makes sacrifices for her husband's aspirations to an empowered woman who finds dignity and pride in a humbling job as a caregiver in London.
+Sarah Gonzales, a grade school teacher of English, joins the 150,000 Overseas Filipino Workers in the United Kingdom to support her husband, Teddy Gonzales, in making a better living for their family.
+More than just a chronicle of the Filipino experience working as nurses and caregivers in the UK, this story also charts Sarah's journey of self-discovery from a submissive wife who makes sacrifices for her husband's aspirations to an empowered woman who finds dignity and pride in a humbling job as a caregiver in London.

 The story begins as Sarah says goodbye to her familiar world.
 After finishing an arduous course in caregiving, she bids farewell to the Grade 5 classroom where she teaches English.
 She buys a winter coat for her son Paulo and promises he will use it once she can afford to bring him to London.
 In typical Pinoy fashion, she shares tearful goodbyes with her family at the airport when she finally leaves for the United Kingdom.

 Sarah arrives in London.
 At their apartment, she and Teddy share a passionate reunion.
 In a honeymoon mood, he takes her to the beautiful sights around London.
 While shopping at a neighborhood store, Sarah meets Sean, a spunky Filipino boy, as he tries to shoplift chocolate bars.

 After the initial fleeting period of excitement, she experiences the hard challenges every Filipino caregiver faces every day: cold weather, dirty work and difficult patients.

-Meanwhile, Teddy also struggles with the daily grind in the hospital where he works.
+Meanwhile, Teddy also struggles with the daily grind at the hospital where he works.
 He is stressed and drinks often because he has failed the nursing test twice.